syncfusion-content/ej2-charts-docs/ej2-javascript/chart/Chart-types/column.md

 ## Cylindrical chart

-To render a cylindrical chart, set the [`columnFacet`] property as `Cylinder` in the chart series along with the series type.
+To render a cylindrical column chart, set the `columnFacet` property to `Cylinder` in the chart series.

 {% if page.publishingplatform == "typescript" %}